-The Company's Code of Conduct sets out principles and standards that apply to all directors, employees and certain contractors and consultants.
+SCA's Code of Conduct sets out principles and standards that apply to all directors, employees and certain contractors and consultants.

-The Code of Conduct is underpinned by a range of more specific policies that set out the Company's expectations, practices and procedures for directors, employees and certain contractors and consultants.
-These policies are made available through the Company's employee intranet and, where applicable, to contractors and consultants.
-Induction and periodic training is provided to all employees on key policies relating to workplace health and safety and radio and television codes of practice.
+The Code of Conduct is underpinned by a range of more specific policies that set out SCA's expectations, practices and procedures for directors, employees and certain contractors and consultants.
+These policies are made available through SCA's employee intranet and, where applicable, to contractors and consultants.
+Induction and periodic training are provided to all employees on key policies relating to workplace health and safety and radio and television codes of practice.

-The Company does not have a whistleblowers policy.
-However, the Company has detailed grievance procedures that have proved effective for investigation and resolution of issues that arise in the workplace or in relation to the way in which the Company conducts its business.
+SCA does not have a whistleblowers policy.
+However, SCA has detailed grievance procedures that have proved effective for investigation and resolution of issues that arise in the workplace or in relation to the way in which SCA conducts its business.
+Having regard to impending new legislation, SCA expects to adopt a whistleblower policy during the next financial year.